Z-Image: An Efficient Image Generation Foundation Model with Single-Stream Diffusion Transformer: Performance Evaluation

 \subsection{Qualitative Evaluation}

 To further demonstrate the visual generation capacity of Z-Image~\footnote{In the section, all results of Z-Image are generated by our Turbo version.}, we first give the qualitative comparison against state-of-the-art open-source models (Lumina-Image 2.0~\cite{qin2025lumina}, Qwen-Image~\cite{qwenimage}, HunyuanImage 3.0~\cite{cao2025hunyuanimage}, and FLUX 2 dev~\cite{flux-2-2025}) and close-source models (Imagen 4 Ultra~\cite{google2025imagen4}, Seedream 4.0~\cite{seedream2025seedream} and Nano Banana Pro~\cite{nanopro}).
-We then show the editing capacity of our Z-Image-Edit.
-We next show the examples of how reasoning capacity and world knowledge are injected by our prompt enhancer.
-We finally show that the emerging multi-lingual and multi-cultural understanding capacity of our Z-Image.
+We then evaluate Z-Image-Edit across four core dimensions: complex instruction-following, localized interactive editing, camera perspective control, and multi-image ID consistency.
+Finally, we showcase the model's enhanced reasoning capabilities enabled by our prompt enhancer, as well as its emerging multilingual and multicultural understanding.